Infinidat/infi.clickhouse_orm/docs/field_types.md

 to `None`.

 NOTE: `ArrayField` of `NullableField` is not supported.
 Also `EnumField` cannot be nullable.

+NOTE: Using `Nullable` almost always negatively affects performance, keep this in mind when designing your databases.

 Working with field compression codecs
 -------------------------------------